akbarahmed/libreoffice-writer-template/README.md

 ```

 #### Install on Windows 7

+> Note: I'm unable to get the table AutoFormat file to work on Windows.

 1. Download the [autotbl.fmt](https://github.com/akbarahmed/libreoffice-writer-template/raw/master/autotbl.fmt) file to your `Downloads` folder.
 2. Open Windows Explorer and navigate to `C:/Users/<user name>/AppData/Roaming/LibreOffice/4/user/config`.